ingrihn/code-review/README.md

-# ✏️ CollabRate
+# ✏️ Reviewify

-CollabRate is a Visual Studio Code extension that enables users to perform code reviews by writing inline and general comments directly in the editor.
+Reviewify is a Visual Studio Code extension that enables users to perform code reviews by writing inline and general comments directly in the editor.
 By co-locating these functions, we streamline the feedback process and provide a seamless experience.

 ## Startup